Tim Koleto

 Timothy Koleto (小松原 尊, Komatsubara Takeru) is a retired American-born ice dancer.
-Competing for Japan with his ice dance partner and wife, Misato Komatsubara, they are the 2020 NHK Trophy gold medalists and five-time Japanese national champions (2018–21, 2023).
+Competing for Japan with his ice dance partner and ex-wife, Misato Komatsubara, they are the 2020 NHK Trophy gold medalists and five-time Japanese national champions (2018–21, 2023).
 Together, they also earned a silver medal from the team event at the 2022 Winter Olympics.
 (Note: On 29 January 2024, the CAS disqualified Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation.
 On 30 January 2024, the ISU reallocated medals to upgrade the United States to gold and Japan to silver, while downgrading the ROC to bronze.)

 Earlier in his career, Koleto competed with partner Yura Min for South Korea, winning the 2014 national title and placing tenth at the 2014 Four Continents.
 He also competed with Thea Rabe for Norway.

 Personal life

 Koleto was born June 17, 1991, in Kalispell, Montana.
 He married Misato Komatsubara in January 2017 in Okayama, Japan.
-On June 1, 2023, Koleto came out as bisexual via Instagram.

 Koleto became a Japanese citizen on November 19, 2020.
 Upon becoming a Japanese citizen, Koleto legally adopted the Komatsubara surname.
 Japanese law requires couples to share a surname, and he felt that "to be Japanese but ask my wife to change to a foreign surname I thought was quite strange."
 He chose the personal name Takeru after consulting his mother-in-law about what name she would have used if she had had another child.
 He studies and speaks Japanese.
+Koleto and Komatsubara ended their marriage on amicable terms in 2024, but remained ice dance partners.

+In 2022, Koleto began sessions with a psychotherapist in Montreal, which unearthed memories that slipped "away into his subconscious, alongside other experiences that suggested being gay was anathema".
+Koleto has stated that his exposure to conversion therapy at the age of twenty-one and subsequent therapy helped inspire him to come out publicly.
+On June 1, 2023, Koleto came out as bisexual via Instagram.